Fiddle Leaf Fig Care

-Fiddle Leaf Fig Care At a Glance
+Fiddle Leaf Fig Care at a Glance

-Soil: well-draining, pH 6 to 7
+Soil: fast-draining, pH 6 to 7

 Light: bright, indirect light; morning sun is best